MasterAir/Corndel-DE-workshop-01-Learner/README.md

 Welcome back from your lunch break.
 So far this morning you have set up a virtual Windows Virtual Machine (VM) with most of the tools we need to take part in the workshops.

-While not needed to take part in the workshops, you may also have completed some or all of the going further 🚀 exercises, for example, to create and connect to a Linux VM that is a valuable skill in many data engineering roles.
+While not needed to take part in the workshops, you may also have completed the going further 🚀 exercises, for example, to create and connect to a Linux VM  is a valuable skill in many data engineering roles.

-This afternoon our main activity is to create and use an Azure "Sandbox" for a data exercise that will be similar in style to many of our later workshops where the cloud is used.
+This afternoon, our main activity is to create and use an Azure "Sandbox" for a data exercise that will be similar in style to many of our later workshops where the cloud is used.

 A sandboxℹ means a safe play area where we can experiment without incurring any costs.
-Each cloud sandbox is simply a temporary cloud account in Azure, AWS, or Google Cloud Platform where most[^19] of its services are available for us to experiment with and learn practically with hands-on exercises.
+Each cloud sandbox is simply a temporary cloud account in Azure, AWS, or Google Cloud Platform, where most[^19] of its services are available for us to experiment with and learn practically with hands-on exercises.
 You do not need to worry about any costs incurred or deleting any services you create.

 > ℹ The cloud sandboxes we create should only be used with non-sensitive public data and **not** include any of your organisation's data.
 You will have read and signed a document already acknowledging you have read and understood your appropriate use of ACG services.